Assault (1988 video game): Legacy

 According to former Wolf Team designer Kazuyoshi Inoue, Assault was an influence for Granada alongside Grobda, as co-designer Toshio Toyota was a fan of arcade games.
 Assault is one of the five titles in Namco Museum Vol. 4 for the PlayStation in 1997.
 In his review of the collection, Jeff Gerstmann of GameSpot called Assault "the gem of the package".
 Crispon Boyer of Electronic Gaming Monthly stated that both it and Ordyne were the only games in the collection "worth a darn", calling Assault one of his favorite arcade games.
 Dan Hsu wrote that the game was only worth playing with an analog controller to get the full arcade experience, while Shawn called it one of the best games in the compilation.

-A Japanese Wii Virtual Console digital download was released on June 9, 2009.
+The game was released on the Wii's Virtual Console in Japan on June 9, 2009.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in September 2022.

 Shortly after Assault was released, a Japan-only follow-up, Assault Plus, was published.
 It has altered visuals and enemy designs, as well as presenting the stages in an episodic format rather than a linear run.
 Plus is included in Namco Museum Vol. 4 as a bonus game that can be unlocked with a cheat code.